Any of HMP Edinburgh’s prisoners can use the independent advocacy service based in the prison.

 Who are we?

-An advocacy worker will be in the prison Monday-Friday.
-Peter Le Riche and Barbara Filipowicz both work part-time.
-There is scope for working with prisoners who have mental health problems who are resident in Edinburgh once they are liberated.
+Peter Le Riche works Monday-Friday in the prison.
+There is scope for working with those prisoners who have mental health problems or problematic substance use, and who are resident in Edinburgh, once they are liberated.

 Where do we work?